dennisXZX/web-developer-notes/repoNotes/ds-generic-react.md

 }

 // Overwrite CSS variables exposed from design system to change theme
-// Defube a new SCSS variable
+// Define a new SCSS variable
 $color--primary--main: #3dd459;

 :root {